Jinger Duggar, Planning For Wedding With Jeremy Vuolo, Hinted Joy-Anna Duggar And Austin Forsyth’s Courtship Future And At Engagement Ring?

 “I hadn’t been here in so long,” she said.
 “I was not expecting this.
 So happy.”

-With Counting On season 3 starting up, the fans already could see just how serious this courtship is for Joy-Anna.
+With Counting On Season 3 starting up, the fans already could see just how serious this courtship is for Joy-Anna.
 Austin Forsyth, who has not yet presented her with an engagement ring, appears right beside Joy-Anna as they pose together with the rest of the Duggars for the TLC show’s promotional photo.

 Check out the picture on Duggar family’s Facebook site!

-In fact, according to Counting On fans, it looks like the 19-year-old Duggar was also embraced by Forsyths, who already posted photos of her on their business website. accordinn to the comment section of the promotional photograph.
+In fact, according to Counting On fans, it looks like the 19-year-old Duggar was also embraced by Forsyth’s, who already posted photos of her on their business website, according to the comment section of the promotional photograph.

 A Facebook user, Kaycee Marks, marked, “Joy is also in the pictures in the advertisement for Austin’s parents camp.
 I would say it’s pretty serious.”